dhanoosu/TkTerm/README.md

 - Return Code (RC) of previous run commands is shown at the bottom status bar
 - Status message: IDLE or Working to show if current process is executing
 - Ctrl-C to kill current running process
+- UP and DOWN arrow to cycle between next and previous commands in history
 - Unix-like tab completion on files and directories

 ## Requirements